-By ratifying the Joint Convention on the Safety of Spent Fuel Management and the Safety of Radioactive Waste Management, Romania has shown its willingness to undertake all the necessary steps for achieving the required level in the safe managing of the spent fuel and radioactive waste.
+By ratifying the Joint Convention on the safe management of spent fuel and on the safe management of radioactive waste, Romania has shown its willingness to undertake all the necessary steps for achieving the required level in the safe managing of the spent fuel and radioactive waste.

 The report presents the situation of spent fuel and radioactive waste management activities in Romania, showing the existing situation, the safety issues of concern and the future actions to address these issues.
-The inventories of spent nuclear fuel and radioactive waste are as reported at 31 December 2010.
+The inventories of spent nuclear fuel and radioactive waste are as reported at 31 December 2013.

-The conclusions of the report show that generally, the spent fuel as well as radioactive waste is managed safely in Romania.
-However, there are some planned activities in order to improve the safety of spent fuel management and safety of radioactive waste management, which are summarized in Section K of this report.
+The conclusions of the report show that generally, the spent fuel, as well as the radioactive waste are safely managed in Romania.
+However, there are some planned activities in order to improve the safety of spent fuel management and the safety of radioactive waste management, which are summarized in Section K of this report.